 With the organization seriously up against the cap - currently over the projected spending limit - Smith might be a luxury the Eagles can no longer afford.

 While still a dangerous vertical threat, Smith was perhaps underutilized at times with the Eagles.
-The team also chose a pair speedy receivers – Mack Hollins and Shelton Gibson – in last year's draft.
+The team also chose a pair of speedy receivers - Mack Hollins and Shelton Gibson - in last year's draft.

 A first-round pick in 2015, Agholor finally lived up to his promise this season, a breakthrough sparked by his move to the slot.
 He wound up with 77 receptions for 935 yards and eight touchdowns, including playoffs, eclipsing the combined totals from his first two NFL seasons.

-Though $9.4 million may sound steep for a slot receiver with one decent year under his belt, Agholor became a vital cog in the Eagles offense.
-Plus, the option is only guaranteed for injury, so the team isn't necessarily bound to that amount.
+Though $9.4 million may sound steep for a slot receiver with one decent year under his belt, Agholor became a vital cog in the Eagles' offense.
+Plus, the option is guaranteed only for injury, so the team isn't necessarily bound to that amount.

 The fifth-year option is often a precursor to a long-term extension.
 By 2019, the Eagles should have a better sense of Agholor's value, and will perhaps be in better position with regards to the cap.

 WIDE RECEIVERS BREAKDOWN